dnc1994/MiniJavaCF/README.md

 # MiniJavaCF

-Project for 2016 Fall's Compiler course @ Fudan University.
+Project for 2016 Fall's Compilers course @ Fudan University.

 The task is to build a compiler frontend for [MiniJava](http://www.cambridge.org/us/features/052182060X/index.html).